Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Overview}

-Even if not strictly related to creativity, \cite{burns06} proposes an approach to measure aesthetic experience called atoms of EVE', which is based on a probabilistic model of the world to derive expectations and explanation.
+\cite{burns06} proposes an approach to measure aesthetic experience called Atoms of EVE', which is based on a probabilistic model of the world to derive expectations and explanations.
 The authors state that aesthetic arises in two ways: by forming E (\textit{expectation}) while avoiding V (\textit{violation}); and by forming E' (\textit{explanation}) while resolving V.